-An options chain is like a menu of all the available options contracts for a specific security.
-The options chain, or options matrix, shows the listed puts, calls, the expiration dates, strike prices, and volume and pricing information for the underlying asset, within a given maturity.
+An options chain is like a menu of all the available options contracts for a specific security, like a stock or other asset.
+The options chain, or options matrix, shows the listed puts, calls, strike prices, volume and pricing information, within a certain maturity (or expiration date) for a specific security.

 Understanding the Options Chain

-To understand what an options chain is, you first need to understand how options trading works.
-With this knowledge, you can build options trading strategies and attempt to profit in the market.
+To understand what an options chain is, it’s essential to first understand how options trading works.
+With this knowledge, you can build options trading strategies.

-While options can get quite complex, there are basically two kinds of options: calls vs. puts.
+While options can get quite complex, they generally fall into two kinds of options: calls vs. puts.

-Calls are options that allow you to buy a stock at a preset price (the strike price) until some point in the future (the expiration date), while puts give you the ability to sell an option at a specific price until the expiration.
+Calls are options that grant the right to buy a stock at a preset price (the strike price) on or before the expiration date, while puts grant you the right to sell the underlying asset at a specific price until the expiration.

 Call Options

-A call option is a contract that typically allows an investor to buy 100 shares of an underlying stock or other security at the strike price.
-A call option can be appealing because it gives an investor a potential way to profit from a stock’s increase in price without having to pay the full price for 100 shares.
+A standard call option contract typically grants an investor the right to buy 100 shares of an underlying stock or other security at the strike price.
+A call option can be appealing because it provides an investor with a potential way to gain exposure to a stock’s price movements without having to pay the full price for 100 shares.

 The investor pays what’s known in options terminology as the “premium” on each share, which is typically much less than the current price of the stock.